vipvivek15/Microblog_project/README.md

 java -jar your_jar.jar list -s starting_id -c count -sa

 Retrieves messages from /messages endpoint with the starting id, count.
 Also allows users to save an attachment.

+For the post and list to work, the server needs to be running.

+Run the server using:
+java -jar service_jar.jar